markSmurphy/akamai-error-lookup/README.md

 You'll need to create an `auth.edgerc` file and configure it with your Akamai API credentials as described [here](https://developer.akamai.com/introduction/Conf_Client.html).

+As of version 1.0.2 you can save `auth.edgerc` in either the current directory or in the home directory (`node -p require('os').homedir()`).

+Using the home directory means you can install the package globally and call `hashref` from any location.

 If the `auth.edgerc` file is not found you'll receive the following error message:

 ![auth file not found](https://user-images.githubusercontent.com/9842107/57942716-202c1e80-78ca-11e9-8af6-c13976c22a51.png)